dylan-lang/opendylan/documentation/library-reference/source/common-dylan/finalization.rst

     can be recycled.
 These actions are known as finalization or termination.

-    A common use of finalization is to release a resource when the corresponding “proxy” object dies.
+    A common use of finalization is to release a resource when the corresponding "proxy" object dies.
 For example, an open file might be represented by a stream object.
 When the stream object has no references and can be collected, it is certain that the file is no longer in use by the [application] and can be closed.